sumit6387/Online-Exam-System/readme.md

   In exam category, we add the category of exam.
 And also update and delete the category.

  <h4>Exam</h4>
-  In Exam section we add the exam and also we add the questions and update and delete the questions.
+  In Exam section, we add the exam and also we add the questions and update and delete the questions.
   Also we update the exam and delete the exam.

  <h4>Portal Registration</h4>